FJNel/book-project/api/api-docs.md

 ### POST /users/me/request-email-change

 - **Purpose:** Initiate an email change for the authenticated user.
 Sends a verification link to the new email address.
 The user is signed out everywhere once the new email is confirmed.
+- **Daily Quota:** Only one email change request can be initiated per account per day.
 - **Authentication:** Access token required.

 #### Request Overview